Klinikum Bielefeld starts pilot project: 4-day work week for nursing staff - Breaking Latest News

 As part of the pilot project, the early, late and night shifts are adjusted to a duration of 9 hours, which means that employees work 38.5 hours a week – this corresponds to the collectively agreed working hours of a full-time position.
 The staffing of the services on the ward will not be negatively affected by the adjustment of the shifts.

 Klinikum Bielefeld encourages all employees who meet the requirements to apply to take part in this specific pilot.
-“We didn’t just drum up the publicity for this project among the existing workforce.
-The clinic will also start an advertising campaign in the job exchanges in order to win over external nursing staff for the project,” continues Michael Ackermann.
+“We have not only drummed up the advertising drum for this project among the existing staff.
+The clinic will also start an advertising campaign in the job exchanges in order to also win over external nursing staff for the project,” Michael Ackermann continues.

 The pilot project is intended to bring further measures to improve the working conditions of nursing staff in the future.
 “We are convinced that the pilot test of the 4-day work week is an important step towards better workplace design and thus also better patient care,” says Timo Jost, Deputy Director for Nursing and Clinical Process Management at Klinikum Bielefeld.